Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/markdown/beta/api/item_update.md

-# Update item
+# Update an item

 Update the metadata for an item by ID or path.
-You can also use update to move an item to another parent by updating the item's **parentReference** facet.
+You can also use update to move an item to another parent by updating the item's **parentReference** property.

 ### Prerequisites
 The following **scopes** are required to execute this API:

+  * onedrive.readwrite

 ## HTTP request
 <!-- { "blockType": "ignored" } -->